 This free trial will give you a taste of the Hack in a Box program!

-Hack in a Box is Australia’s first schools' program that gets students solving real world challenges from Australia’s biggest companies.
+Hack in a Box is Australia’s first schools' program that gets students solving real world challenges.
 During the program, students are taught a set of innovation tools that are based on the latest research into what has been scientifically proven to boost creative and critical thinking skills.

 The program involves students working closely in groups, through a series of six in-classroom sessions, that can be tailored to fit any subject or extra curricular activity.